JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 ```
 #### Read a parameter value
-We want to get parameters and change color of background to Red
+We want to get parameters and change color of background to red.

 ```shell
 rosparam get /turtlesim/background_r